afinetooth/sidekiq-demo-001/README.md

 ###### Advanced concurrency:

-Sidekiq includes a [connection_pool_gem](https://github.com/mperham/connection_pool), which enables a [connection pooling](https://github.com/mperham/sidekiq/wiki/Advanced-Options#connection-pooling) for redis:
+Sidekiq includes a [connection_pool_gem](https://github.com/mperham/connection_pool), which enables [connection pooling](https://github.com/mperham/sidekiq/wiki/Advanced-Options#connection-pooling) for in-memory data stores:

 	MEMCACHED_POOL = ConnectionPool.new(:size => 10, :timeout => 3) { Dalli::Client.new }

-##### Logging
+#### Logging

-* By default, Sidekiq uses its own logger
+* Sidekiq uses its own logger
-* By default, Sidekiq logger logs to STDOUT, for the process in which it's running
+* By default, Sidekiq logger logs to STDOUT, *for the process in which it's running*
 * Write log messages in workers like: `logger.info "I'm doing stuff."`
-* Workers can also call Rails.logger, like: `Rails.logger.info "I'm doing stuff and letting Rails log know.`
+* Workers can also call Rails.logger, like: `Rails.logger.info "I'm doing stuff and letting Rails log know."`
-  - But those lines will appear in STDOUT for the web process, not for the separate worker process where sidekiq might be running, for instance, in production.
+  - But those lines will appear in STDOUT for the *web process*, not for the separate *worker process* where sidekiq might be running, for instance, in production.

 ###### Advanced logging:

-* To log to a file rather than STDOUT, specify a log file, either:
+* To log to a *file* rather than STDOUT, specify a *log file*, either:
-  - on the CLI: `bundle exec sidekiq -L log/sidekiq.log`
+  - on the CLI: `bundle exec sidekiq -L log/sidekiq.log` or
   - in config/sidekiq.yml: `:logfile: ./log/sidekiq.log`
-* Sidekiq defaults to using Ruby's standard library Logger, so:
+* Sidekiq defaults to using Ruby's standard library, Logger, so:
   - to turn off logging in test: `require 'sidekiq/testing'; Sidekiq::Logging.logger = nil`
-  - to reduce verboseness in production (for a worker): `Sidekiq::Logging.logger.level = Logger::WARN`
+  - to reduce verboseness in production: `Sidekiq::Logging.logger.level = Logger::WARN`
   - to customize log line format: `Sidekiq.logger.formatter = MyFormatter.new`
   - to use Log4r instead: `Sidekiq::Logging.logger = Log4r::Logger.new 'sidekiq'`

-##### Mailers
+#### Mailers

-* Configure rails to use Sidekiq for ActionMailer's delayed deliveries
+* When Sidekiq is configured as ActiveJob's job runner, it handles ActionMailer's delayed deliveries
-* Send a mailer using Sidekiq, like: `PersonMailer.delay.welcome_email(@person)`
+* Send a mailer using Sidekiq, like: `WelcomeMailer.deliver_later(@person)`
-* *deliver_later* runs through ActiveJob (like *perform_later*): `PersonMailer.welcome_email(@person).deliver_later`

-##### Error handling
+#### Error handling

 Best practice is to let Sidekiq catch errors raised by your jobs.
-(See [Best Practices](file:///Users/jameskessler/Workspace/2018/buckmason/demo-sidekiq-001/README.md#best-practices) below.)
+(See [Best practices - Error handling](##best-practices) below.)

 Sidekiq automatically retries jobs that fail.
 Default behavior is: